arashnrim/upgrade/README.md

 Whether you're a beginner app developer or a student, I'd love adding on the number of users in this project.
 We plan to cater to all; however, I'm only focusing on developing the app in this current point in time.
 If you're a developer and wish to contribute, check out the [Getting Started](#getting-started) section below.

 For designers, stay tuned for details coming soon!

-## Branch `v1.0`

-The branch you are currently in is the **`v1.0` branch**; all code related to the re-write of Upgrade is included here and kept separate from the `v2.0` branch to avoid conflicts.

-- To view the source code for version 2.0, jump over to the [`v2.0` branch](https://github.com/arashnrim/Upgrade/).
-- To view the branch with a release history, jump over to the [`releases` branch](https://github.com/arashnrim/Upgrade/tree/releases).

 ## Getting Started
 Thanks for your interest in trying out this project!
 The explanation on how to get started is fairly long, so I've moved it to [the wiki](https://github.com/arashnrim/Upgrade/wiki/Building-Upgrade).
 Check it out to get started!